 The New Haven Railroad did not have special designations for the type of cars on their roster such as the Pennsylvania Railroad or Baltimore & Ohio with specifications such as “X29” or “M-53”.
 The New Haven applied standard ARA/AAR Class designations instead.
 In the following descriptions these will be identified by the word “Class” with a capital “C” preceding the designation.
 There was also a bit of rationale to the New Haven car numbering system; the road numbers increased with flat cars having the lowest number series followed by boxcars, gondolas then hoppers.

 While many of my models are old and some even out of production, I’ve tried to indicate more current sources for acquiring similar models.
 That’s a fancy way of saying I’m old and getting older, and “back in the day” there was no where near the number of highly detailed, ready-to-roll models available as there are now.
 In most cases, if one wanted to model the New Haven the choices were to start from scratch with sheet wood, brass or plastic (scratch-building) or cut some things apart that came in one or more kits into pieces to make something else out of the starting materials (kit-bashing).
 The third option has always been to acquire brass models.
-While I do own a few pieces of brass, my collection consists of locomotives, cabooses and passenger cars only.
 I’ve been comfortable with building freight cars for a long time so my brass collection does not include any freight equipment.

 While I do attempt to include at least some currently commercially available plastic or resin freight car models, I don’t refer to any brass freight cars at all.
 This is because brass has been by nature very limited run and because brass manufacturers and importers have come and gone more frequently in the marketplace than some other manufacturers.
 Basically, I think that if you own any brass models of New Haven rolling stock you already know it and don’t need me to point it out.
 This page is structured to be about models that relate to the prototype and not a complete history of who has produced which models…although I do wander at times.

 I’ve tried to at least broadly identify all New Haven series of freight cars whether I have models of them or not.
 Just because a number series is rather large does not mean that I have made a decision to include or exclude all cars in that series.
 It may mean the cars are on my (long) list of cars to build or that some types of cars are less interesting to me or less useful to include on my layout.
 I’ve taken the opportunity in some cases to identify starting points for building some models to represent some of the prototype cars.
-It can also mean that particular groups of cars were not in service until after 1959.
-There is one group each of hoppers, flat cars (TOFC service) and boxcars that are included in the latter case.
-Currently I have included the boxcar and hopper car series, but these are clearly identified as not being on the roster in 1959.
-Also, in the 1960’s, the New Haven reassigned a number of 40’ boxcars that in earlier times (way before 1959), were occupied by other car types.
+In the 1960’s, the New Haven reassigned a number of 40’ boxcars that in earlier times (way before 1959), were occupied by other car types.
 I leave it to modelers interested in those times to provide information about those cars.

-Lastly, in the revision to this page I’ve eliminated many references to New Haven models that are not reasonably correct.
-This means the Athearn and C&BT and such boxcars are gone.
+In the revision to this page I’ve eliminated many references to New Haven models that are not reasonably correct.
 The approach I’m taking as I focus my modeling efforts is to eliminate models that don’t meet my criteria from my roster.
 While there are still a few incorrect cars included, I’ve made an effort to clearly identify those cars and indicate a better starting point to produce an accurate model.
 Also, there are just some cars that I’m satisfied with “as is” for now.
 Basically, I’ve got a few cars that will continue to serve on my roster as “stand-ins”, until I get a round tuit so I can correct the situation…

 16000-19111 series FLAT CARS